kamiwey/30-TODO-list-react-with-fetch-v2/docs/DEPLOY.md

 ## Deploying to Github pages:

-It's great for small projects that don't require your own domain or real use with users and growth, for example: Personal portfolio websites.
+It's great for small projects that don'e require your own domain or real use with users and growth, for example: Personal portfolio websites.

 ```sh
 $ npm run deploy:github